-When operating as a primary source, the EML 224 Compact can be made to give an alarm in some conditions.
-These can be adjusted in the Alarms menu page.
-Values are changed with up ( $\uparrow$ ) and down ( $\downarrow$ ).
+When operating as a primary source, the Compact speed log can be made to give an alarm in some conditions.
+These can be adjusted in the alarms menu page.
+Values are changed with up $(\uparrow)$ and down $(\downarrow)$ .
 The different alarm types can be selected by selecting from the menu, or by pressing SET to move to the next alarm.
+Alarm screens can be made available from the runtime screens as described in 'Activating the runtime screens' or are otherwise available from the menus.